Tolkien family: Michael Hilary Reuel Tolkien

 From 1947 until the 1970s, he worked as a teacher at various Catholic schools in Britain.
 In 1973, Michael Tolkien published an article about his father in The Sunday Telegraph: "J. R. R. Tolkien – The Wizard Father".
 Michael and his wife Joan had three children: Michael George Reuel (b.
 1943), Joan Anne (b.
 1945) and Judith (b.
 1951).
 Royd Tolkien is the son of Michael's daughter Joan.
 Michael Hilary Reuel Tolkien died in 1984 from leukaemia.

 Christopher Tolkien

 Christopher John Reuel Tolkien (21 November 1924 – 16 January 2020) was the youngest son of J. R. R. and Edith Tolkien.
-He is best known as his father's literary executor; he is the editor of much of his father's posthumously published work.
+He was his father's literary executor and the editor of much of his father's posthumously published work.
 During the Second World War he served in the RAF as a pilot.
 After the war, he followed in his father's footsteps, becoming a lecturer and tutor in English Language at New College, Oxford, from 1964 to 1975.
+Christopher Tolkien married twice.
+He last lived in France with his second wife, Baillie Tolkien.

 In 2001, he received some attention for his stance on New Line Cinema's The Lord of the Rings film trilogy, directed by Peter Jackson.
 It was reported that he had had a falling out with his son Simon over the appropriateness of a film adaptation.
 Responding to these reports, he said he felt The Lord of the Rings was "peculiarly unsuitable for transformation into visual dramatic form".
 He said he did not disapprove of the movies, definitely not "to the point of thinking ill" of those with whom he might disagree.

-Christopher Tolkien married twice.
-He last lived in France with his second wife, Baillie Tolkien.